 Once through the gate, guided by docents in period dress (like our now-retired friend Michael Thomas, left), it truly was like stepping through a time portal into a complete, detailed Arizona town, circa 1880.
 Or, with western movie music subtly piped in via speakers hidden around the town, like passing magically through the silver screen into your favorite old film or TV western.

-Still a working studio (now with recently-acquired non-profit status to help them beef up their living-history presentations), Old Tucson hits the sweet spot with a balance that should please and entertain both fans of real Old West history and the history of western movies.
+Now under the management auspices of American Heritage Railways, Old Tucson hits the sweet spot with a balance that should please and entertain both fans of real Old West history and the history of Western movies.

 And standing there in my hat, vest, and boots, on the deserted frontier Main Street of this "reel" western town, squinting against the Arizona sun under a deep-blue, cloud-studded sky, the total-immersion time-travel illusion was complete…for a day, anyway.
 It’s an experience I highly recommend!